Agreements

 Early dispute resolution (EDR) includes any way of resolving issues other than having a court make the decisions.
 EDR can be something the parties seek out themselves.
 In divorce cases, parties to any proceeding have a duty to try to resolve the issues through EDR.
 If the parties have not already tried, EDR is a required step when starting a family law court case in Saskatchewan.
 See Family Dispute Resolution for more information.

-If you hire a lawyer to make a family law court application, they have a duty to encourage you to use EDR to resolve the issues and to provide you with any information they have about services that could assist you in resolving the issues.
+If you hire a lawyer to make a family law court application, they have a duty to encourage you to use EDR to resolve the issues.
+They must also provide you with any information they have about services that could assist you in resolving the issues.

 There are a number of options you can choose from to help you resolve your issues outside of court.
-See Family Dispute Resolution for a complete discussion of different types of EDR.
-If you use an EDR professional with the qualifications needed to do mandatory dispute resolution you will not need to see a another one if you later need to have the court make decisions.
+If you use a qualified EDR professional, you will not need to see a another one if you later ask the court to make decisions.
 Dispute resolution professionals will charge a fee for their services.
 You should discuss the cost with the person you will be hiring.
 How the cost will be split between the parties should also be decided before the process begins.
-Dispute resolution professionals are required to have certain qualifications depending on the type of EDR they practice.
+Dispute resolution professionals must have certain qualifications.
 You should discuss their qualifications before choosing a dispute resolution professional.

 Family Matters

-Family Matters provides assistance to families going through separation or divorce.
+Family Matters helps families going through separation or divorce.
 They provide referrals to relevant services.
 They also provide information about the process and referrals to other sources of information.
-Through this program you can receive a free three-hour session with a dispute resolution professional.
+Through this program, you can receive a free three-hour session with a dispute resolution professional.
 You can also reach the program by calling 1.844.863.3408 or emailing familymatters@gov.sk.ca.

 Parties who cannot otherwise reach an agreement may negotiate an agreement through their lawyers.
-Negotiation allows parties who are unable to deal directly with each other to compare views with the other side, through a lawyer, in order to arrive at a settlement.
-In negotiation each party must discuss with a lawyer the terms they want in an agreement.
+Each party deals with the other through a lawyer.
+This can help them arrive at a settlement if they otherwise are not able to deal with each other.
+In the negotiation, each party must discuss with the lawyer the terms they want in an agreement.

 The two lawyers communicate with one another and lay out their respective clients’ position on matters that need to be resolved.
 Through discussion, the lawyers look for common ground and examine areas that their clients may be willing to compromise on.
 Before the lawyers agree to anything, they must check with the party they represent.
 This process continues until an agreement is reached.

-The lawyers can ensure that both parties understand their legal rights and obligations and that the agreement is easy to understand and enforceable.
+The lawyers can ensure that both parties understand their legal rights and obligations.
+They will also ensure that the agreement is easy to understand and enforceable.
 Negotiation through a lawyer is useful if one or both parties are being unrealistic about their legal obligations and rights.
 It can also be useful if there has been family violence or there are issues of power and control because each party’s lawyer will act as an advocate for that party.
-It can be more time-consuming and expensive than if the parties work out an agreement another way.
+This can be more time-consuming and expensive than if the parties work out an agreement another way.